 Preparing for your appointment

-You may be referred to a doctor who specializes in urinary issues (urologist).
+You might be referred to a doctor who specializes in urinary issues (urologist).
+Here's some information to help you prepare for your appointment.

 What you can do